If you’re looking for a cycling goal, a sportive makes an excellent target.

 Conclusion

 Choose this event for the killer climbs and closed road hill climb.
-It’s one of the top UK cycling events in the calendar.
+It’s one of the top UK cycling events in the calendar and certainly one of the best closed road sportives 2025 can offer.

 Rutland Cicle Tour Sportive